Contact Us about Radiation Protection

 Radiation from medical devices or treatments (x-rays, CT scans, etc.)

-EPA is not qualified to provide advice on individual medical treatments.
+The EPA is not a medical agency, and cannot provide advice on individual medical treatments.
 Patients with questions about medical radiation should discuss their concerns with a qualified health professional.
 For more information, see:

 Frequently Questions about Radiation Protection